vls29/ArduinoHotWater/readme.md

-Hot Water To PVOutput
+Arduino Hot Water
 =======

 Brief one liner
 ---
-Reads the temperature of the hot water tank
+Reads the temperature of the hot water tank and the status of the immersion.

 What does it do?
 ---
-It reads the temperature of the hot water tank frequently and then every minute uploads the data to the aggregator application.
-The aggregator application then combines the data with various other sensor data and uploads to PVOutput.
+It reads the temperature of the hot water tank and the immersion current clamp frequently and then every minute uploads the data to the my Home Monitoring application.

 More info?
 ---